ChHarding/BounceHouse/docs/README.md

 # MIDI Circuit
 Standard 5 Pin connectors - https://diyelectromusic.wordpress.com/2021/01/23/midi-micropython-and-the-raspberry-pi-pico/

+The RP2040 is 3.3V.
 Pay attention to the section *A side note on voltage and current…* and which resistors to use unless your board is 5V.

 ![image](https://github.com/dandegeest/BounceHouse/blob/main/docs/midi-circuit.png)